 Know Your Risks of Injury

-• Knee injuries, particularly injuries of the anterior cruciate ligament.
+- Knee injuries, particularly affecting the anterior cruciate ligament.

-• Shoulder injuries, such as dislocations and sprains, which happen when you put your arm out to catch yourself as you fall.
+- Shoulder injuries, such as dislocations and sprains, often caused by reaching out to break a fall.

-• Fractures to the shoulder and lower leg.
+- Fractures in the shoulder and lower leg.

 Choose the Appropriate Equipment